My tips for supporting pupils who stammer

 - If doing a reading aloud activity, consider getting your pupils to work in groups or to read in pairs.

 - Praise your pupils when they’ve done something good and worth acknowledging.
 Confidence is key for pupils who stammer.

 - Be aware of any bullying that is taking place.
 Bullying should be dealt with immediately.

 These are just a few things you can do to support a child who stammers.
 If in doubt, you should speak to the SENCO (Special Education Needs Co-ordinator) in your school or your local NHS speech and language therapy service.
-For details on how to contact them, see our page on finding a NHS therapist.
+For details on how to contact them, see Options For Children & Teens.

 To anyone who stammers out there – young and old – please never give up on your dreams.
 We all have a voice worth listening to.
 I did not let my stammer stop me from being a teacher.
 If I can do it, then so can you.

 Abed is a maths teacher at a secondary school in Birmingham.
 He won the New Teacher of the Year award at the Times Educational Supplement (TES) School Awards 2019, in June.
-Read more about his win, and watch his interview on ITV's This Morning, here.
+Read more about his win, and watch his interview on ITV's This Morning.

-For more information on supporting pupils who stammer, see our Resources for teachers section.
+For more information on supporting pupils who stammer, see our Guide For Teachers.